-where $L$ is some linear function and $b$ is some constant.
+where $L$ represents the affine function in \eqref{eq:jumpuxSub}.
 Our goal is to approximate the mixed derivatives $\pdv*{u}{x_k}{x_l}$, $k\neq l$ in terms of the neighboring $u$-values $u_{\vb j}$, $\vb j \in B_r$, the first-order derivatives $\pdv*{u}{x_k}$, and the principal second-order derivatives $\pdv*[2]{u}{x_k}$, $1\leq k \leq d$ (see Section ~\ref{ss:jumpd2u} and~\ref{ss:mixdu}), which are the terms used in the coupling equation \eqref{eq:coupling}.